ShahdBilal7/privacy-tlgo/privacy-policy.md

 * Password reset via SMS: To help users reset their passwords securely.
 * Send instructions to the elevator via SMS: For controlling and managing the elevator system.
 * Easily add members using contacts: To facilitate the addition of members to the app and communicate with the elevator.
+*
 ### Permissions Requested and Their Use
-Our app requests certain permissions to provide core functionalities, including but not limited to
+Our app requests certain permissions to provide core functionalities, including but not limited to:

-# SMS Permissions
+* SMS Permissions
 SEND_SMS: This permission is required to send instructions to the elevator and to reset passwords via SMS.
 Examples include:

-- SMS: SINQ# -> Check status : it will send msg to the selected device phone number  to get the device status
+SMS: SINQ# -> Check status: Sends a message to the selected device phone number to get the device status.
-- SMS: ENFO# -> open always it will send msg to the selected device phone number to open the relay always
+SMS: ENFO# -> Open always: Sends a message to the selected device phone number to open the relay always.
-- SMS: NOFO# -> open just when connect it will send msg to the selected device phone number to close the relay always until calling from auth
+SMS: NOFO# -> Open just when connected: Sends a message to the selected device phone number to close the relay until calling from an authorized number.
-- SMS: RCT#xx# -> will send msg to the selected device phone number to set the relay close time after calling
+SMS: RCT#xx# -> Sets the relay close time after calling.
-- SMS: ADD#xxxxxxxxxx# -> it will send msg to the selected  device phone  to add authorised phone numbers you can add 15 numbers in same sms msg\nlast number must to be ended with #
+SMS: ADD#xxxxxxxxxx# -> Adds authorized phone numbers, allowing up to 15 numbers in one SMS message.
-- SMS: DEL#xxxxxxxxxx# -> it will send msg to the selected device phone number  to delete specified authorised phone number
+SMS: DEL#xxxxxxxxxx# -> Deletes a specified authorized phone number.
-- SMS: ADD ADMIN#xxxxxxxxxx# -> it will send msg to the selected device phone  to Add admins by master admin only > up to 4 admins
+SMS: ADD ADMIN#xxxxxxxxxx# -> Adds admins by the master admin, up to 4 admins.
-- SMS: DEL ADMIN#xxxxxxxxxx# -> it will send msg to the selected  device phone number to delete specified Admin phone number by master admin
+SMS: DEL ADMIN#xxxxxxxxxx# -> Deletes a specified admin phone number by the master admin.

-# Call Log Permissions
+* Call Log Permissions
 READ_CONTACTS: This permission is used to help users add members easily by selecting from their contacts and to communicate effectively with the elevator system.

- - Call the device: It will make call to the device phone you are selected
+Call the device: It will make a call to the device phone you have selected.

-we will request your permission before using the SMS functionality.
+We will request your permission before using the SMS functionality.
 If you reject the SMS permission, you will still be able to use some basic features of the TLGO app.
 However, functionalities that rely on SMS communication with the elevator, such as password reset, adding new devices, controlling the elevator door, and adding users and admins, will be unavailable.

 ### Cookies
 Cookies are files with small amount of data that is commonly used an anonymous unique identifier.
 These are sent to your browser from the website that you visit and are stored on your devices’s internal memory.